sakaki-/gentoo-on-b3/README.md

 ## Connecting to the B3

-Once booted, you can log into the B3 from any other machine on your subnet (the root password is **gentoob3**).
-Issue:
+Once booted, you can log into the B3 as follows.

+First, connect your client PC (or Mac etc.) to the **lan** Ethernet port of your B3 (you can use a regular Ethernet cable for this, the B3's ports are autosensing).
+Alternatively, if you have a WiFi enabled B3, you can connect to the "b3" WiFi network which should now be visible (the passphrase is **changeme**).

+Then, on your client PC, issue:
 ```
-$ ssh root@192.168.1.123
+$ ssh root@b3
-The authenticity of host '192.168.1.123 (192.168.1.123)' can't be established.
+The authenticity of host 'b3 (192.168.50.1)' can't be established.
 ED25519 key fingerprint is 0c:b5:1c:66:19:8a:dc:81:0e:dc:1c:f5:25:57:7e:66.
 Are you sure you want to continue connecting (yes/no)? <type yes and press Enter>
-Warning: Permanently added '192.168.1.123' (ED25519) to the list of known hosts.
+Warning: Permanently added '192.168.50.1' (ED25519) to the list of known hosts.
 Password: <type gentoob3 and press Enter>
 b3 ~ #
 ```
 and you're in!
-Obviously, substitute the correct network address for your b3 in the command above (if you changed it in `/install/net`, earlier).
 You may receive a different fingerprint type, depending on what your `ssh` client supports.
 Also, please note that as of version 1.3.1, the `ssh` host keys are generated on first boot (for security), and so the fingerprint you get will be different from that shown above.

+> If you have trouble with `ssh root@b3`, you can also try using `ssh root@192.168.50.1` instead.

 If you have previously connected to a *different* machine with the *same* IP address as your B3 via `ssh` from the client PC, you may need to delete its host fingerprint (from `~/.ssh/known_hosts` on the PC) before `ssh` will allow you to connect.

+> Incidentially, you should also be able to browse the web etc. from your client (assuming that you connected the B3's `wan` port prior to boot), because the image has a forwarding `shorewall` firewall setup, as of version 1.7.0.

 ## Using Gentoo